NeamFarroukh/Keep-it-Flat-KiF-Resource-Management-in-Integrated-Cloud-Fog-Networks/README.md

 deployment in the created topology.
 In addition to those six classes, one important class is used which is the dis- tribution class.
 This class is essential to allow customized distribution among messages.
-Some of the distribution methods dened in this class are determin- istic distribution, uniform distribution, and most importantly the exponential distribution.
+Some of the distribution methods defined in this class are determin- istic distribution, uniform distribution, and most importantly the exponential distribution.
 After defining the topology, the application with its messages and deployment,